-This lesson is an overview of what blood pressure and how your body manages is,.
-It will look at
+This lesson is an overview of what blood pressure is and how your body manages it.
+We will look at

 Blood pressure is the pressure that's exerted on the walls of your vessels by your blood; the contractions of the heart are what produce this pressure.
 Blood pressure is highest as it's being pumped out of the heart into it aorta and will decrease as it moves throughout the rest of your vessels.

 Think about the last time you were at the doctor’s office.
 Chances are they took your blood pressure.
 This measurement of your blood pressure is reported with two numbers: One number over another number.

 Those two numbers refer to two different types of pressure:

 Systolic pressure: The highest pressure in the aorta, which occurs when the left ventricle contracts and pushes blood into the aorta.

 Diastolic pressure: The lowest pressure in the aorta, when the ventricle is relaxed